dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 ##### Additional Reading

 - [dsgrid Spark documentation](https://dsgrid.github.io/dsgrid/spark_overview.html) - Currently focuses on using Spark, especially dsgrid use cases, on NREL HPC.
 If you have NREL HPC access and would like more information, please reach out to the dsgrid team.
 Also see [NREL HPC Spark documentation](https://github.com/NREL/HPC/tree/master/applications/spark).
-- [Spark on AWS](https://aws.amazon.com/emr/features/spark/) - Other cloud providers will have similar documentation
+- [Spark on AWS](https://aws.amazon.com/emr/features/spark/) - Other cloud providers will have similar documentation.

 ## Options for Accessing Different Slices of the Data

 The datasets published on OEDI are meant to enable broad access for common use cases while balancing different users' ability to work with large datasets.
-However, we might not have covered your use case, and there are many other aggregations that are possible with the current set of supplemental dimensions and even more that could be created if additional supplemental dimensions were added to the dsgrid project.
+However, we might not have covered your use case, and there are many other aggregations that are possible with the current set of supplemental dimensions.
+Even more types of aggregations could be created if additional supplemental dimensions were added to the dsgrid project.

 There are essentially two reasons (alone or in combination) why working directly with the published data using your data analysis package of choice might not meet your needs:
 1. Data size - The full dataset expands to over 1 TB in memory.
 Although some tools (like DuckDB) can nominally process very large datasets on a typical laptop by actively managing memory and CPU resources, in practice that can either take a very long time or fail if the query is very complex and/or not well aligned with how the data are laid out across files.
 Other tools present different challenges.
 For example, pandas can only work with datasets that fit in memory, and Spark can work with very large datasets but only if it can spread the work out over multiple compute nodes (in cluster, rather than local, mode).
 2. Output dimensions - One or more dimension types might not be described at the level of resolution you want.
 Depending on the type of mapping desired, it may or may not be straightforward to perform your own join operations outside of dsgrid.

 If you hit one of these issues, you have at least two options, see below.
 Super-power users might also be interested in directly using dsgrid software, which is nominally possible, but not recommended due to complex software dependencies (i.e., ArangoDB and Apache Spark), computational requirements (i.e., HPC or Cloud), and large data sizes.
-That said, if you really think you want to go down this route, please reach out to us at **FILL IN** to learn more.
+That said, if you really think you want to go down this route, please reach out to the dsgrid team to learn more.

 ### Option 1: Write your own processing code to work through the data sequentially

-Although you would not want to download the full dataset to most machines, you could process it sequentially using a combination of `awscli` and your data analysis package of choice. **Warning:** Not for the faint of heart, and you will want to double- and triple-check the result.
+Although you would not want to download the full dataset to most machines, you could process it sequentially using a combination of [`awscli`](https://aws.amazon.com/cli/) and your data analysis package of choice. **Warning:** Not for the faint of heart, and you will want to double- and triple-check the result.

 ### Option 2: Reach out to the dsgrid team

-If you're looking for a query that is easy to run and/or expected to be of broad interest, please email us at **FILL IN**.
-We will let you know if we are able to fulfill the request.
+If you're looking for a query that is easy to run and/or expected to be of broad interest, please reach out to us and we will let you know if we are able to fulfill the request.